bedrocklinux/bedrocklinux-website/markdown/media/index.md

 - Slides for a Bedrock Linux presentation at The Ohio State University on 2012-05-24 can be downloaded [here](bedrocklinux-osu.pdf).

+## {id="podcasts"} Podcasts

+- Bedrock Linux's founder/lead dev was interviewed on the Linux in the Ham Shack podcast episode 107.
+It can be found [here](http://lhspodcast.info/2013/06/lhs-episode-107-sorry-for-party-bedrocking/).

+- Bedrock Linux's founder/lead dev was interviewed on the Linux Link Tech Show episode 506 which can be found [here](http://tllts.org/rsspage.php).
+Look for "TLLTS ep.
+506 : May 22, 2013" in the drop-down box.

 ## {id="external\_articles"} External Articles

 - Bedrock Linux was discussed on LWN on 2012-09-12